rasheedamir/fmu-core/README.md

 Those profiles come in two different configurations:

-1. The Maven profiles are used at build time.
+1. The _Maven_ profiles are used at build time.
 For example mvn -Pprod package will package a production application.
-2. The Spring profiles work a run time.
+2. The _Spring_ profiles work a run time.
 Some Spring beans will behave differently, depending on the profile.

-Spring profiles are set by Maven, so we have a consistency between the two methods: of course, you should have a "prod" profile on Maven and Spring at the same time.
+Spring profiles are set by Maven, so we have a consistency between the two methods: of course, we have a "prod" profile on _Maven_ and _Spring_ at the same time.

 ###dev
 In default mode, fmu-core will use the "dev" profile